Our verdict

 Great!

 The Tarantula from La Sportiva is a beginner-friendly shoe that owns on both rock and plastic.
 Highly regarded for its excellent surface traction and fit, this piece delivers surefootedness on a variety of footholds.
-Despite its few misfires, the Same brand only has what it takes to give wearers hours upon hours of climbing satisfaction, no matter their skill level.
+Despite its few misfires, the We earn affiliate commissions at no extra cost to you when you buy through us has what it takes to give wearers hours upon hours of climbing satisfaction, no matter their skill level.

 Pros